yugabyte/yugabyte-db/docs/content/faq.md

 ## Comparisons

-### How is YugaByte different than the standard Apache Cassandra?
+### How does YugaByte DB compare to the standard Apache Cassandra?

 See [YugaByte vs. Apache Cassandra](/architecture/comparisons/#yugabyte-vs-apache-cassandra)

-### How is YugaByte different than the standard Redis?
+### How does YugaByte DB compare to the standard Redis?

 See [YugaByte vs. Redis](/architecture/comparisons/#yugabyte-vs-redis)

-### How does YugaByte compare against other NoSQL databases such as Apache HBase and MongoDB?
+### How does YugaByte DB compare against other NoSQL databases such as Apache HBase and MongoDB?

 See [YugaByte vs. Apache HBase](/architecture/comparisons/#yugabyte-vs-apache-hbase)